Murray Cook: The Wiggles

-After the Wiggles
+Other works

-Cook told the Newcastle Herald, about his music career after his retirement from the Wiggles, "I was kind of feeling my way for a few years, I guess".
-In addition to continuing to play with Bang Shang A Lang, he "began to explore other adult musical projects".
-He performed lead guitar for the Proposition, "a Sydney-based guitar pop band fronted by singer-songwriter Luke Russell" on their 2015 album, Edge of the Dancefloor.
+In addition to continuing to play with Bang Shang A Lang, he performed lead guitar for the Proposition, a Sydney-based guitar pop band fronted by singer-songwriter Luke Russell on their 2015 album, Edge of the Dancefloor.
 Also in 2015, Cook was involved in the production of the play Sons of Sun, which was about American music producer Sam Phillips.
 In October 2017, Cook played guitar for the tribute show "The Nancy Sinatra/Lee Hazlewood Experience" with Zoe Carides and Scott Holmes in Newcastle, New South Wales.

 While exploring other projects, Cook met Lizzie Mack, a member of the Sydney soul-rock band the Soul Movers, who along with Radio Birdman guitarist Deniz Tek and founder of The Soul Movers, were relaunching the group.
 In 2015, Cook began writing songs with Mack and decided to focus on the band and use it as his "main creative outlet" In 2017, the group recorded Testify, "an album of energetic blues, soul and rock".
 The album was recorded at the Wiggles' studio in northwest Sydney and Jeff Fatt performed keyboards for the group.
 In 2019, the group recorded Bona Fide, which the Sydney Morning Herald called "a stunning album".
 The album, which as Cook stated, included "more roots-oriented songs to try to reflect a wide range of American music styles", and was recorded in the U.S.' "premier soul studios" such as Sun Studios in Memphis, Tennessee, and FAME Studios in Muscle Shoals, Alabama.

-In early 2018, Cook gave an "energetic performance" in the music video for the DZ Deathrays song, "Like People", which went viral online.
 He appeared with the group at the rock festival Splendour in the Grass in July 2018.

-The Soul Movers album "Bona Fide" was recorded across legendary studios in North America including Royal and Sun Studios in Memphis and Fame and Muscle Shoals Sound in Alabama (ABC Music 2019) has been nominated for best Soul/R&B album of 2019 in the AIR Awards.
-The Soul Movers play rescheduled music festival Splendour in the Grass in 2021.
-(Previous albums "Testify!" and "Evolution" were released in October 2020 (ABC Music)).

 Personal life

-Cook's nickname is "Muzz".
+In 1986, Cook joined the Sydney-based band Bang Shang a Lang.
+Cook's major musical influences were the Beatles, the Rolling Stones, the Who, and Eric Clapton.
 He is married to Meg Munro and has two children, a son and a daughter, wheelchair basketball player Georgia Munro-Cook.
-In 2018, he told the Newcastle Herald, "I'm a big fan of music in general and go to see lots of bands".
+On 30 November 2020, 11 months after fellow former bandmate Greg Page collapsed on stage and went into cardiac arrest, Cook opened up about a major health scare which forced him to undergo open heart surgery.